Healthdirect Free Australian health advice you can count on.

 • using bribes or threats

-How do I keep supporting a friend or family member?
+How do I supporting someone who has a drug or alcohol problem?

 There are many services available to help people who are struggling with drugs or alcohol.
 If the person is interested in professional help, you can help them find a local drug and alcohol treatment service.

-If you're concerned that the person may overdose on an opioid, you can access Naloxone for free and without a prescription through the Australian Government's Take Home Naloxone program.
-Naloxone is a medicine that can temporarily reverse the effects of an opioid overdose.
+If you're concerned that the person may overdose on an opioid, you can access naloxone (a medicine that can temporarily reverse the effects of an opioid overdose) for free and without a prescription through the Australian Government's Take Home Naloxone program.

 What if the person doesn’t want help for drugs or alcohol?

-Clearly state any behaviours you expect, or won’t tolerate, from the person.
-You might not accept drug use in your home, for example.
+• Clearly state any behaviours you expect or won’t tolerate.
+For example, you might not accept drug use in your home, or be willing to have the person in your home if they are affected by drugs.

-Encourage the person to use safely to minimise the risk of harming themselves — for example, through needle and syringe programs (NSPs) or opioid replacement programs.
+• Encourage the person to learn how to minimise the risk of harming themselves — for example, through needle and syringe programs (NSPs) or opioid replacement

 How can I look after myself while supporting someone?

-Supporting a friend or family member with a drug or alcohol misuse problem can be draining.
+Supporting a friend or family member with a drug or alcohol misuse problem can be difficult.

 Here are some tips to help you look after yourself: